 Pre-Raphaelite in style

 The Awakening Conscience is one of the few Pre-Raphaelite paintings to deal with a subject from contemporary life, but it still retains the truth to nature and attention to detail common to the style.
-The texture of the carpet which is similar to the one you can find at this link to purchase runner rugs, the reflection in the mirror behind the girl and the carvings of the furniture all speak to to Hunt’s unwavering belief that the artist should recreate the scene as closely as possible, and paint from direct observation.
+The texture of the carpet, the reflection in the mirror behind the girl, and the carvings of the furniture all speak to to Hunt’s unwavering belief that the artist should recreate the scene as closely as possible, and paint from direct observation.
 To do that, he hired a room in the neighborhood of St. John’s Wood.
 The picture was first exhibited at the Royal Academy in 1854, and unfortunately for Hunt, met with a mixed reception.
 While Ruskin praised the attention to detail, many critics disliked the subject of the painting and ignored the more positive spiritual message.

 A deeply religious man

 For Hunt, the moral of the story was an important element in any of his subjects.
 He was a deeply religious man and committed to the principles of the Pre-Raphaelite Brotherhood and John Ruskin.
 In fact, shortly after this painting was completed, Hunt embarked on a journey to the Holy Land, convinced that in order to paint religious subjects, he had to go to the actual source for inspiration.
 The fact that a trip to the Holy Land was a difficult, expensive and dangerous journey at the time was immaterial to him.

 The Awakening Conscience is an unconventional approach to a common subject.
 Hunt’s work reflects the ideal of Christian charity espoused in theory by many Victorians, but not exactly put into practice when dealing with the issue of the fallen woman.
 While others emphasized the consequences of one’s actions as a way of discouraging inappropriate behavior, Hunt maintained that the truly repentant can change their lives.